TAPI GAS PIPELINE PROJECT (TAPI)

 TAPI Gas Pipeline Project (TAPI)

-The Turkmenistan – Afghanistan – Pakistan – India (TAPI) gas pipeline project aims to bring naturalgas from the Gylkynish and adjacent gas fields in Turkmenistan to Afghanistan, Pakistan and India.
+The Turkmenistan – Afghanistan – Pakistan – India (TAPI) gas pipeline project aims to bring natural gas from the Galkynysh gas field (formerly called South Yoloten) in Turkmenistan to Afghanistan, Pakistan and India.

 Pakistan Offtake: 1.3 BCFD